uop-ibbs/mdash/INSTALL.md

 ### [Eigen](<http://eigen.tuxfamily.org>)

-Eigen is used to calculate principal components.
+The Eigen linear algebra library is used to calculate principal components.

 ### Compression and image libraries (zlib, bzip2, png)